mlswg/mls-architecture/draft-ietf-mls-architecture.md

 generated from Group Secrets.
 Specifically, each epoch establishes a per-sender "Ratchet Secret", which is then used to generate an AEAD key, which is used to protect MLS Plaintext messages.
-A new Ratchet Secret generated and is used to generate the AEAD keys for each message.
+A new Ratchet Secret is generated and is used to generate the AEAD keys for each message.
 Because of the properties of the key derivation function, it is not possible to compute a Ratchet Secret from its corresponding AEAD key or compute Ratchet Secret n-1 from Ratchet Secret n.